Impression-Aware Recommender Systems: Abstract

 \section{Abstract}

-Novel data sources bring new opportunities to improve the quality of recommender systems.
-Impressions are a novel data source containing past recommendations (shown items) and traditional interactions.
-Researchers may use impressions to refine user preferences and overcome the current limitations in recommender systems research.
-The relevance and interest of impressions have increased over the years; hence, the need for a review of relevant work on this type of recommenders.
-We present a systematic literature review on recommender systems using impressions, focusing on three fundamental angles in research: \emph{recommenders}, \emph{datasets}, and \emph{evaluation methodologies}.
-We provide three categorizations of papers describing recommenders using impressions, present each reviewed paper in detail, describe datasets with impressions, and analyze the existing evaluation methodologies.
-Lastly, we present open questions and future directions of interest, highlighting aspects missing in the literature that can be addressed in future works.
+Novel data sources bring new opportunities to improve the quality of recommender systems and serve as a catalyst for the creation of new paradigms on personalized recommendations.
+Impressions are a novel data source containing the items shown to users on their screens.
+Past research focused on providing personalized recommendations using interactions, and occasionally using impressions when such a data source was available.
+Interest in impressions has increased due to their potential to provide more accurate recommendations.
+Despite this increased interest, research in recommender systems using impressions is still dispersed.
+Many works have distinct interpretations of impressions and use impressions in recommender systems in numerous different manners.
+To unify those interpretations into a single framework, we present a systematic literature review on recommender systems using impressions, focusing on three fundamental perspectives: \emph{recommendation models}, \emph{datasets}, and \emph{evaluation methodologies}.
+We define a theoretical framework to delimit recommender systems using impressions and a novel paradigm for personalized recommendations, called impression-aware recommender systems.
+We propose a classification system for recommenders in this paradigm, which we use to categorize the recommendation models, datasets, and evaluation methodologies used in past research.
+Lastly, we identify open questions and future directions, highlighting missing aspects in the reviewed literature.

 \ccsdesc[500]{Information systems~Recommender systems} \ccsdesc[500]{Computing methodologies~Learning from implicit feedback} \ccsdesc[500]{Computing methodologies~Ranking} \ccsdesc[500]{Information systems~Relevance assessment} \ccsdesc[500]{Information systems~Collaborative filtering} \ccsdesc[500]{General and reference~Surveys and overviews} \keywords{Recommender Systems, Impression, Slate, Exposure, Dataset, Evaluation}